Green Card Renewal Processing Time: Standard and Expedited Processing

 A green card is a highly important document and failure to maintain a valid green card can result in a misdemeanor, government fines, and potentially even jail time.
 Typically, a green card is issued for a 10-year period and then expires.
 Before your green card expires, you are eligible to apply for a green card renewal.

 In this guide, I’ll discuss the green card renewal processing time.
-I will also discuss expedited processing of a green card renewal application.
+I will also discuss expedited processing and factors that may affect the green card renewal processing time.

 If you have any questions, please feel free to email me directly at contact@ashoorilaw.com.
 I’d be happy to assist you.